A Guide to No Income Verification Refinancing

 Converting your hard-earned home equity can be easy.
-With EasyKnock’s Sell & Stay program, homeowners can access the cash they’ve already paid towards their mortgage in just a few easy steps:
+With a sale-leaseback program, homeowners can access the cash they’ve already paid towards their mortgage in just a few easy steps:

-- Sell your home to EasyKnock for a fair market value.
+- Sell your home for a fair market value.

 - Receive a lump-sum payment that you can use any way you’d like.

-- Continue living in your home while you rent it from us.
+- Continue living in your home while you rent it back.

-When you’re ready, you can either buy the home back from us or purchase another property and move out.
+When you’re ready, some programs will let you buy the home back or you can purchase another property and move out.